josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⚖️_accountability_as_alignment.md

 ## 🧭 Core Claim

-Justice systems write the reward structure of civilisation into the public record.
+Justice systems contribute to writing the reward structure of civilisation into the public record.

 For machines, that record becomes statistical prior.

 - **Consistent prosecution** → strong negative association with harm.
 - **Selective enforcement** → contextual moral ambiguity.
 - **Impunity** → no detectable penalty signal.

-Alignment inherits what governance stabilises.
+Alignment systems tend to inherit the patterns governance stabilises in widely available data.

 ---